 His work has led to new ways to interact with tissue & cellular constructs, and this has resulted in a distinct class of molecular methods

 ♦ micro-fluorescent in situ hybridization (μFISH)

 These molecular methods leverage the unique physics of fluidics and chemistry at the micrometer length scales.
-Such compartmentalization, spatio-temporal analysis, and electrokinetic concentration/separation methodologies are now being applied to query heterogeneity, to alter microenvironments, and to perform bio-patterning.
+Such compartmentalization, spatio-temporal analysis, and electrokinetic concentration/separation methodologies are now being applied to alter microenvironments (and creating unique niches), advanced biopatterning and quantifying tumor heterogeneity.

 Govind is passionate about personalized medicine, quantitative biology and translational clinical/medical research.

-He has authored and co-authored 45 peer-reviewed journal publications, 4 book chapters, 1 book (edited), 60+ conference proceedings and abstracts and 30+ patents.
+He has authored and co-authored 65 peer-reviewed journal publications, 4 book chapters, 1 book, 90 conference proceedings and abstracts and 44 families of patents.

 Prior to joining IBM

 Govind Kaigala was a postdoctoral fellow at the Microfluidics Laboratory in the Department of Mechanical Engineering, Stanford University, and at the Stanford Medical School, USA.
 He received both his Ph.D. and M.Eng. degrees from the University of Alberta, Canada, for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
 Prior to his doctoral studies, he was a hardware design engineer working on the design of fault-tolerant optical communication networks.